 Areas of Practice

-Ms. Cook represents clients in a variety of business litigation matters.
-Her experience includes disputes involving claims of fraud, unfair competition, false advertising, breach of fiduciary duty, breach of contract and California’s Consumer Legal Remedies Act (CLRA).
+Ms. Cook represents clients in a variety of business litigation matters, including disputes involving claims of fraud, unfair competition, false advertising, breach of fiduciary duty, breach of contract, construction disputes between contractors and subcontractors involving changed work claims, and violations of the federal Telephone Consumer Protection Act (TCPA).
+An experienced trial attorney, Ms. Cook successfully second-chaired a conservatorship jury trial on behalf of the Public Conservator for the County of San Diego.

 - "Tenth Circuit Finds that Jury Must Determine Whether “Notes Are Securities” in a Securities Fraud Action," October 21, 2013